ontio/documentation/get_started_en.md

 ## Ontology smart contract

 Smart contract are the most important function of the current blockchain, and Ontology also has its own smart contract system.
-For details, please refer to [here](https://ontio.github.io/documentation/smart_contract_tutorial_introduction_en.html).
+For details, please refer to [ntroduction of Ontology Smart Contract](https://ontio.github.io/documentation/smart_contract_tutorial_introduction_en.html).

 ### Ontology smart contract IDE--SmartX

 SmartX is a one-stop smart contract writing tool launched by Ontology.
 It integrates functions such as writing, compiling, deploying and debugging, which greatly improve the development efficiency of smart contract.
-Please refer to [this document] (https://ontio.github.io/documentation/smart_contract_tutorial_smartx_en.html) for how to use SmartX.
+Please refer to [SmartX Tutorial] (https://ontio.github.io/documentation/smart_contract_tutorial_smartx_en.html) for how to use SmartX.

 ### How to write a smart contract

 Here is an example of a simple smart contract - [Hello World](https://ontio.github.io/documentation/smart_contract_tutorial_helloworld_en.html)

 In the process of writing a smart contract, many smart contract APIs should be invoked.
-For introductions of APIs, please refer to [here]().
+For introductions of APIs, please refer to [API of Smart Contract](https://apidoc.ont.io/smartcontract/).

 ### Contract deployment and invocation

 Although SmartX provides a one-click deployment and invocation method, there are other ways to implement contract deployment and invocation.
-The deployment method can be referred to [this document](https://ontio.github.io/documentation/smart_contract_tutorial_deployment_en.html).
-The invocation method can be referred to [this document](https://ontio.github.io/documentation/smart_contract_tutorial_invocation_en.html).
+The deployment method can be referred to [Smart Contract Deployment](https://ontio.github.io/documentation/smart_contract_tutorial_deployment_en.html).
+The invocation method can be referred to [Smart Contract Invocation](https://ontio.github.io/documentation/smart_contract_tutorial_invocation_en.html).

 ### Authority management of smart contract

 Currently, the functions of a smart contract can be invoked by anyone, which obviously does not meet the actual requirements.
 The basic idea of ​​role-based authority management is that each role can call a partial function, and each entity can be assigned multiple roles (the entity is identified by its ONT ID).
-[This document](https://ontio.github.io/documentation/smart_contract_tutorial_auth_zh.html) introduces authority management methods for Ontology smart contracts.
+[Ontology Java SDK User Guide](https://ontio.github.io/documentation/smart_contract_tutorial_auth_en.html) introduces authority management methods for Ontology smart contracts.

 ## Use Ontology